Towards a theory of dissipative Dark Matter I: the Born limit: Energy loss rate

 For both types of mediation, the processes $S_1 S_2 \to S_1 S_2 \phi$ and $\tilde S_1 \tilde S_2 \to \tilde S_1 \tilde S_2 \phi$ in the limit $(A_{j}/m_{j})^2 \ll \lambda_{j} $ (long-range mediation) or $\langle|\mathcal{M}_{\text{vertex}}|^2\rangle \gg \langle|\mathcal{M}_{\text{external leg}}|^2\rangle$ (short-range mediation), have $m_{\phi,V}$-contributions arising only through the phase-space factor in~\eqref{ELR}, leading to a weaker suppression of the energy loss rate compared to the other dSIDM scenarios.
 In contrast, applying the limit $(A_{j}/m_{j})^2 \gg \lambda_{j} $ (long-range mediation) and $\langle|\mathcal{M}_{\text{vertex}}|^2\rangle \ll \langle|\mathcal{M}_{\text{external leg}}|^2\rangle$ (short-range mediation) to $S_1 S_2 \to S_1 S_2 \phi$ and $\tilde S_1 \tilde S_2 \to \tilde S_1 \tilde S_2 \phi$, and for all of the other dissipative scenarios explored, the mass of the emitted particle also enters the quadrupole emission amplitudes.
 Nevertheless, for long-range mediation, the resulting impact on the energy loss rate remains broadly comparable across the different dissipative processes.
 For short-range mediation, however, $m_{\phi,V}$-dependencies lead to a comparatively milder suppression of the energy loss rate, with small differences emerging between the various scenarios, among which $V$-emission is the most suppressed.
 We postpone a detailed discussion to the section on identical particle scattering, since for short-range mediation the difference from distinguishable scattering amounts only to an overall prefactor in the energy loss rates.

-Having established the relevant distinctions between each dSIDM scenario, we now present in Fig.~\ref{finaldistinguishable} the energy loss rate from long-range-mediated processes~\eqref{NRJlossrate} (left panel) and short-range-mediated processes~\eqref{NRJ2} (right panel), plotted according to: \begin{itemize} \item For dipole emission, we plot the rate corresponding to $\phi$-emission for both types of mediation.
-Although the difference with $V$-emission remains small, this emission type presents the most efficient suppression when the emitted particle is massive. \item For quadrupole emission, we have shown that model-dependent differences remain mild in both the long-range and short-range cases for massless emission; see~\eqref{quadrupolecompalongrange} and~\eqref{quadrupolecompashortrange}, respectively.
-For massive emission, the same conclusion holds in the case of long-range mediation.
+Having established the relevant distinctions between each dSIDM scenario, we now present in Fig.~\ref{finaldistinguishable} the energy loss rate from long-range-mediated processes~\eqref{NRJlossrate} (left panel) and short-range-mediated processes~\eqref{NRJ2} (right panel), plotted according to: \begin{itemize} \item For dipole emission, we plot the rate corresponding to $\phi$-emission for both types of mediation, as it undergoes the strongest suppression when the emitted particle is massive, despite the small difference with $V$-emission. \item For quadrupole emission, we have shown that model-dependent differences remain mild in both the long-range and short-range cases for massless emission; see~\eqref{quadrupolecompalongrange} and~\eqref{quadrupolecompashortrange}, respectively.
+For massive emission, the same conclusion holds for long-range mediation.
 In contrast, for short-range mediation, small differences start to arise for $m_{\phi,V}\sim T$, with the largest suppression observed for $V$-emission.
 We therefore use the latter as a representative example. \end{itemize}

 Finally, we emphasize that adding a small but finite mass to the emitted particle provides a natural way to modulate the strength of the dissipative effects across different halo sizes.
-Once typical CM energy---associated with the typical mean spead of DM particles---lies below the emitted particle mass scale, the dissipative effects are strongly suppressed.
+Once typical CM energy---associated with the typical mean speed of DM particles---lies below the emitted particle mass scale, the dissipative effects are strongly suppressed.